hzoppetti/docs/docs/websites/erp/install-an-odoo-13-stack-on-ubuntu-18-04/index.md

         pip3 install -r /opt/odoo/doc/requirements.txt
         pip3 install -r /opt/odoo/requirements.txt

+2. Check that all requirements are properly installed in your virtual environment:

+        pip3 list

-4. Exit from the Python virtual environment by issuing the command:
+3. Exit from the Python virtual environment by issuing the command:

         deactivate